Lesbian, Gay, Bisexual, Transgender and Intersex (LGBTI)

 Legal requirements and guidelines govern the care of older LGBTI adults, to protect against sexuality and gender-based discrimination.
 This also applies to faith-based aged care providers.
 Religious beliefs have often contributed to actual and perceived discrimination, and faith-based providers may have limited awareness of the needs of LGBTI people.
 Education and training is necessary to prevent LGBTI discrimination.
 There are many projects and programs to support aged care providers in fostering LGBTI inclusive services.
 Organisations may be Rainbow Tick Standards accredited, reflecting they are LGBTI safe and inclusive.
 Rainbow Health Victoria have a range of LGBTI inclusive practice resources.

-The My Aged Care provider factsheet - LGBTI inclusive aged care service benchmarks may also be useful, in addition to the 10 questions to ask about lesbian, gay, bisexual, transgender, intersex needs in residential aged care factsheet.
+The 10 questions to ask about lesbian, gay, bisexual, transgender, intersex needs in residential aged care factsheet may also be useful.
 The Department of Health have developed a video on LGBTI inclusion and awareness in aged care, information about delving into My Aged Care: Aged Care for LGBTI elders: Getting started with My Aged Care, and a factsheet to help in finding a LGBTI inclusive home care package on the service finder.

 The prospect of aged care or palliative care can be challenging for many older LGBTI people who may not feel recognised or supported by wider society.
 They may have a strong desire to age at home, due to previous experiences of prejudice and a fear of residential aged care.
 Same-sex couples often fear being separated in aged care facilities.
 It is important to know that some LGBTI people will avoid disclosing their sexual orientation, sex or gender identity in aged care settings, while others will strongly wish to disclose and have their identity recognised.
 Some transgender and intersex individuals may not have any choice about disclosing.